marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter3/_index.en.md

 ***

-#### <i class="fa fa-rocket"></i> TASK 3.01: Counting Leafs
+#### <i class="fa fa-rocket"></i> TASK 3.01: Counting Leaves

 ![TASK 3.01](task01.png)

 Kara is going horizontally from left to right until he reaches the tree.
-On his way he counts the leafs and reports the result at the end.
+On his way he counts the leaves and reports the result at the end.

 *Hints:*